nmoreaud/qmake-unity/README.md

 ## General concepts

-Unity build, jumbo builds and single compilation unit (SCU) are a technique to speedup C++ compilation process.
+Unity build, jumbo builds and single compilation unit (SCU) are a technique to speed up C++ compilation process.
 It consists of grouping/merging several CPP files before compilation.
-QMake-unity automates the process of grouping files and may speedup the compilation by 10% to 90%.
+QMake-unity automates the process of grouping files and may speed up the compilation by 10% to 90%.

 It can act at two levels :